Head Instructor/ Owner

 Miss Brielle began her training at Family Karate Center in April of 2006 at the age of 10.
 She studies under the instruction of 9th degree black belt Ed Wilson, 5th degree black belt Mandi Remillard, and 3rd degree black belt Liz Parmenter.

 She quickly developed a passion for the art and wanted to share her knowledge with others.
 As a teenager, she joined the leadership team and began her journey towards becoming an instructor.
-She received her Jr. Black belt in 2010, her 1st Degree Black Belt in January of 2014 and her 2nd Degree in January 2017 and most recently her 3rd Degree black belt in January of 2021.
+She received her Jr. Black belt in 2010, her 1st Degree Black Belt in January of 2014, her 2nd Degree in January 2017 and most recently her 3rd Degree black belt in January of 2021.

 Adam Rielly started training at the age of 7 in 2006.
 He quickly looked to share his knowledge with others by joining the leadership team in 2014 and began his journey to becoming an instructor.
 He particularly loves sharing his knowledge in weapons such as the bo staff.
 Mr. Adam received his Jr. Black belt in 2011 and his adult 1st degree black belt in January 2017.